 Many master policies come with exclusions and what you may consider part of the unit structure may not actually be covered.
 If your policy doesn’t include coverage for those items, you’re vulnerable to a loss.
 Unfortunately, many master policies also come with very high deductibles so, relying on the HOA for coverage is not a good idea.

 Don’t Get Stuck in the Gap

 The gap isn’t the store in the mall.
 The gap is the hole where your master policy coverage stops and your personal coverage begins.
 The master policy typically covers only the bare minimum.
 This means floors without wood covering or carpet.
 This means walls without paint, paneling, or lighting.
 The danger arises when a homeowner mistakenly believes that a basic property policy will cover everything.
 Imagine purchasing only $10,000 in coverage and then a fire destroys your unit.
 Owners find out too late just how big the gap can be.
 So how do you close that gap?
 List all structural items you’re responsible for and how much it would cost to replace them.
 Take the total and add at least 20% to find the right coverage amount.

 Finding affordable Kentucky condo insurance quotes doesn’t have to be hard but it’s nice to know how premiums are determined.
 Rates will vary based on your location and the risks you run but general factors include:

-The Trusted Choice® network includes over 22,000 member agencies in 27,000 locations through the nation and each independent agent is dedicated to providing personalized service.
-To get a custom quote and policy designed for your needs, contact a Trusted Choice member agent today.
+Our network includes over 22,000 member agencies in 27,000 locations throughout the nation and each independent agent is dedicated to providing personalized service.
+To get a custom quote and policy designed for your needs, contact an agent today.